 Purpose: The Specialty Crop Block Grant Program (SCBGP) assists state departments of agriculture in the 50 States, the District of Columbia, American Samoa, Guam, the Commonwealth of Puerto Rico, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands in solely enhancing the competitiveness of U.S. grown specialty crops.
 Specialty crops are fruits and vegetables, dried fruit, tree nuts, horticulture, and nursery crops (including floriculture).
-More information on the general terms and conditions can be found here: ams.usda.gov/sites/default/files/media/FY2021_GD_TermsandConditions.pdf
+More information on the general terms and conditions can be found here: Agricultural Marketing Service Grants Division General Terms and Conditions Updated January 2024 (usda.gov)